 Although SLE affects the cardiovascular system with varied frequency and degrees of severity, cardiovascular disease is the fourth most important cause of death in SLE patients (after infectious, renal, and central nervous system diseases) during the earlier course of disease, but later on, cardiovascular disease is a predominant cause of their death.
 The most significant SLE-associated heart diseases are valvular heart disease, arterial or venous thrombosis and systemic thromboembolism, coronary artery disease (CAD), and pericarditis.
 Myocarditis or cardiomyopathy and cardiac arrhythmias or conduction disturbances are less common.

 Regarding the pathogenesis of SLE-associated cardiovascular disease, it is believed, as it is for the primary disease, that the immune complex deposition and complement activation lead to an acute, chronic, or recurrent inflammation of the valve leaflets, endocardium, vascular endothelium, pericardium, myocardium, or conduction system.
 The presence in these tissues of immune complexes, complement, antinuclear antibodies, lupus erythematosus cells, mononuclear inflammatory cells, necrosis, hematoxylin bodies, and deposits of fibrin and platelet thrombi support this theory.
-Many studies suggest ...
+Many ...